jellyfin/jellyfin-sdk-swift/README.md

 ## Usage

-The provided `JellyfinClient` uses an underlying [Get APIClient](https://github.com/kean/Get) to provide basic functionality for interfacing with a Jellyfin server:
+`JellyfinClient` uses an underlying [Get APIClient](https://github.com/kean/Get) to provide basic functionality for interfacing with a Jellyfin server:
-- inject required headers for every request
+- inject required `Authorization` header for every request
-- encoding/decoding of all `Date` values to expected
+- encoding/decoding of expected `Date` values
 - `signIn` for generating a session access token
 - `signOut` for revoking the current access token